akechi1980/ATunnel/README.md

 	  }

-	  Use PackageHeadFormat,PackageDataChkHeadFormat,PackageDataEncode to Define your own Package Format...
+	  Use PackageHeadFormat,PackageDataChkHeadFormat,PackageDataEncode to define your own Package Format...

 	 in SettingConfig's case, the Package Format will be like this +-----+-------------+-----+---------+---------+---------+----------+
          | CN  | PackageSize | NY  | ChkStr1 | ChkStr2 | ChkStr3 | RealData |
          |2byte|    4byte    |2byte|  8byte  |  8byte  |  8byte  |     XX   |
          +-----+-------------+-----+---------+---------+---------+----------+
 	 The contents of PackageDataChkHeadFormat and RealData will be crypt by the method and password your define in SettingConfig 's PackageDataEncode.
-You can not only chanage the string ,frameset size or crypt method, but also can easyly define your own package format by just alter the SettingConfig.
+You can, not only chanage the string ,frameset size or crypt method, but also can easyly change your own package format itself by just alter the SettingConfig.

          +-------------+--------+---------+
          | PackageSize |ChkStr1 |RealData |